tsatria03/CookyCraze/docks/readme.txt

 Prestige.
 Reset your progress and earn a permanent bonus that carries into every future run.

-Once you reach the minimum rank, the prestige option becomes available.
-Pressing it opens a confirmation dialog explaining what resets and what carries over, and whether you will receive a reward based on your current quest completion status.
+The prestige option is available from the quests screen.
+Once you reach the minimum rank, pressing the prestige button opens a confirmation dialog explaining what resets and what carries over, and whether you will receive a reward based on your current quest completion status.

 When you prestige, the following are reset: cookies, coins, rank, all upgrade purchases, baking slots, and baking and economy stats.
 The following are kept: your prestige level, all achievements and achievement progress, minigame unlocks, minigame stats, and preferences.